lk-geimfari/awesomo/languages/PHP.md

 [**Zend Framework**](https://github.com/zendframework/zendframework) The Zend framework is a complete object-oriented framework, and the fact that it uses features such as interfaces and inheritance makes it extendable.
 It was built on the agile methodology, which helps you to deliver high-quality applications to enterprise clients.
 Zend is highly customizable and abides by PHP best practices—an important point for developers who want to add project-specific functionalities.

 Reasons to use Zend
--Zend framework is an excellent fit for complex, enterprise-level projects.
+- Zend framework is an excellent fit for complex, enterprise-level projects.
 It’s the preferred framework for large IT departments and banks.
--Some key features include MVC components, simple cloud API, data encryption, and session management.
+- Some key features include MVC components, simple cloud API, data encryption, and session management.
--It can integrate with external libraries, and you can use only the components you want.
+- It can integrate with external libraries, and you can use only the components you want.
 The Zend framework comes with extremely good documentation and has a large community base.
 However, if you’re a mobile app builder, get ready for a steep learning curve.

 <p align="center">
     <a href="https://github.com/zendframework/zendframework">